neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab10-Serverless-Functions/LabExercise-5.md

 ### Task 4: Register Azure Storage Blob extensions

-In this task, you are going to register azure blob storage extension.
+In this task, you are going to register Azure blob storage extension.

 #### Pre-requisites for this task